cli.py

 asyncio.run(_inner())

 Great, now just modify your pyproject.toml file to make these callable.
-If you're using Poetry, you can add the following to your tool.poetry.scripts section:
+If you're using uv, you can add the following to your project.scripts section:

 migrate-generate = "myproject.cli:generate"